watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/speech-and-text/DOCS.md

   return message.output.generic.map(message => message.text).join(' ');
 }
 ```
-2. Create a handler that can listen for messages received from Watson Assistant by web chat.
+2. Create a handler that can listen for messages received from IBM watsonx Assistant by web chat.
 ```javascript
 instance.on({ type: 'receive', handler: handleMessageReceive })
 ```